 "When we look at the paleoclimate data for the period corresponding to the LIA, we see more cold in South America, but the rainfall patterns changed," Novello said.
 From this information, it can be concluded that if the climate grows colder in the northern hemisphere, it rains more in the southern hemisphere.
 The moisture convergence ends up moving south.
 Conversely, when the climate warms up in the northern hemisphere, it rains less in the southern hemisphere.

-When the difference between the cooler climate in the northern hemisphere and the warmer climate in the southern hemisphere was greater, the winds that converged from the northern hemisphere to the Inter Tropical CInter-Tropicale carried more moisture than they do now.
+During the LIA, when the difference between the cooler climate in the northern hemisphere and the warmer climate in the southern hemisphere was greater, the winds that converged from the northern hemisphere to the Inter Tropical Convergence Zone (ITCZ) carried more moisture than they do now.
 This greater moisture contributed to an increase in the volume of cloud in the ITCZ, which advanced east-west over the equator from the Atlantic to the Amazon, where it began raining torrentially.
 This was when all the 18O contained in the clouds precipitated.

 "The cooling of the North Atlantic during the LIA intensified the northeast trade winds, which favored the transport of moisture to the Amazon.
 This is the opposite of what happens in years when the northeast trade winds are less intense: they tend to be drier years," Cruz said.